 Graduate Education at Baruch

 A senior college of The City University of New York (CUNY), Baruch College has a long tradition of excellence in graduate education, dating back to the establishment of its first MBA program in 1920 and continuing today with programs that are recognized for their quality, innovation, and superiority.
-These include the highly selective Zicklin Full-Time Honors MBA Program, which "sets a new standard" according to Crain's New York Business; a part-time MBA program that is ranked 13th in the nation by U.S. News & World Report; an MPA program that was the first in New York City to be accredited by the National Association of Schools of Public Affairs and Administration (NASPAA) and is ranked among the top 50 MPA programs nationwide; and a master's program in business journalism with more veteran business journalists on the faculty than any other program of its kind in the nation.
+These include the highly selective Zicklin Full-Time Honors MBA Program, which "sets a new standard" according to Crain's New York Business; a part-time MBA program that is ranked 13th in the nation by U.S. News & World Report; an MPA program that was the first in New York City to be accredited by the National Association of Schools of Public Affairs and Administration (NASPAA) and is ranked among the top 50 MPA programs nationwide; and a master's program in financial engineering that was ranked #1 in the 2017 QuantNet Ranking of MFE Programs from US and Canada (in a three-way tie).

-Baruch offers undergraduate and graduate programs of study through its three schools: the School of Public Affairs, the Weissman School of Arts and Sciences, and the Zicklin School of Business.
-Total enrollment is more than 15,000, including nearly 2,500 graduate students, who hold degrees from nearly 200 colleges and universities in the United States and abroad.
+Baruch offers undergraduate and graduate programs of study through its three schools: the Marxe School of Public and International Affairs, the Weissman School of Arts and Sciences, and the Zicklin School of Business.
+Total enrollment is more than 18,000, including nearly 2,500 graduate students, who hold degrees from nearly 200 colleges and universities in the United States and abroad.

-The School of Public Affairs offers the master of public administration (MPA) in four specializations (nonprofit administration, public management, health care policy, and policy analysis and evaluation), and master of science in education (MSEd) in higher education administration and in educational administration and supervision, as well as an advanced certificate in school administration and supervision (SAS).
+The Marxe School offers the master of public administration (MPA) in four specializations (nonprofit administration, public management, health care policy, and policy analysis and evaluation), and master of science in education (MSEd) in higher education administration and in educational administration and supervision, as well as an advanced certificate in school administration and supervision (SAS).

 The Zicklin School offers graduate degree programs leading to the master of business administration (MBA) (with a variety of available business specializations and concentrations), master of science (MS) in business specializations (accountancy, business computer information systems, marketing, operations research, quantitative methods and modeling, statistics, and taxation), and master of science in industrial and labor relations (MSILR).
 In addition, The Zicklin School offers the executive-style Baruch MBA in Health Care Administration.

 Executive Education Programs